heapsource/fire/docs/specs/priest.v.1.0.md

-#JSONCode Compiler 1.0
+#priest.js Compiler 1.0
 Specification for JSONCode compiler.
 ***

-JSONCode is basically a set of special expressions embedded as 'keys' with the intention to manipulate and transform the document.
+priest.js is basically a set of special expressions embedded as 'keys' with the intention to manipulate and transform the document.

 ## Example 1: